LeclaireANJIPU/report-bot/README.md

 The storage for mail contains folders :
 - `to_treat`: contains new incoming emails
-- `site_identified`: contains emails for which site has been identified
+- `done`: contains emails have been successfully treated
 - `error`: contains emails that failed to be treated

 ## Structure of an email folder in the storage
 An email loaded by the Bot is saved in a folder (with UUID name) structured like this :
 - `metadata.yml`: YAML file that contains mail metadata
+- `subject.txt`: Subject
-- `content.txt`: Mail message content
+- `content.txt`: Text content
 - List of attachments

 ## Run Bot locally